-Growers are charged an initial establishment fee which is paid entirely in advance.
+Growers are charged an initial Establishment Fee which is paid entirely in advance.
 Growers are also charged, by the Project Manager, annual fees for rent, tending and insurance which are paid partly in advance and partly in arrears.
-The Responsible Entity does not charge Growers a separate Responsible Entity fee.
-Ongoing annual fees are not deferred nor paid out of harvest proceeds.
+The Responsible Entity does not charge Growers a separate Responsible Entity fee or receive any other fees or costs in its capacity as responsible entity.
+Ongoing annual fees are not deferred nor paid out of Harvest proceeds.